AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 -  IAM: Aviatrix will check if the user's IAM role has the correct configuration or not.
 If not, Aviatrix will help and fix the issue during gateway creation.

--  For the permission, "ec2:ModifyInstanceCreditSpecification": If your gateway type/size is under AWS T2-series category (t2.medium, t2.large, etc..)
-Aviatrix software will try to enable the AWS feature, T2-Unlimited for you.
-Here is more detail from AWS Doc if you’re interested.
+-  For the permission, "ec2:ModifyInstanceCreditSpecification": If your gateway type/size is under AWS T2-series category (t2.medium, t2.large, etc.) Aviatrix software will try to enable the AWS feature, T2-Unlimited for you.
+Here are more details from AWS Doc if you’re interested.
 This is an optional feature which is not required and won’t impact your gateway operations.
 You can still manually enable this feature manually later from AWS console.

 ::